How To Cut Chicken Wings

 Stretch out the chicken on a cutting board, now flip the wing over, so the inside portion of the wing faces up.
 It is very easy to see the joints when you position the wing this way.

-The first cut that you will make will be the high ridge or the joint between the wing tip and the flapper.
+The first cut that you will make will be the high ridge or the joint between the wing tip and the wingette.

 Cut and then set the tip to the side.
 As noted, you can use the tips for stock.
 Put them all into a zip top bag and pop them in the freezer until you’re ready to use them.

-The second cut you will make will separate the drumette and the flapper.
+The second cut you will make will separate the drumette and the wingette.

 Place the knife at the high ridge on the joint between the two pieces and push your knife through.
 If you have a lot of resistance, wiggle the knife just a bit and when you feel less resistance push the knife down.